tomiev/tomiev/README.md

 Hi, I'm Todd!
 I'm a software developer from Melbourne, Australia 🙂

-- 🔭 I’m currently working on my portfolio!
+- 🔭 I’m currently working on my portfolio.

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning JavaScript and React.

 - 👨‍💻 All of my projects will be available soon at toddevans.dev